 Call for Proposals to be supported via the AHEAD Trans-National Access programme to ground and test facilities.

-The EU-funded AHEAD2020 project releases, starting end of December 2020, a new call to offer free-of-cost access to top-level test equipements and/or calibration facilities.
+The EU-funded AHEAD2020 project releases, starting January 11st 2021, a new call to offer free-of-cost access to top-level test equipments and/or calibration facilities.
 The offer is especially targeted to scientific and industrial teams working on hardware development in fields such as exploration of the cosmos, planetology, solar and plasma physics and particle physics.
 As part of one of the AHEAD Trans-National Access activities we are offering access time to 9 different installations distributed across Europe.
 Furthermore, AHEAD will fully reimburse travel expenses and daily allowance for a team of up to 3 persons.
 The team composition will be such that at least 2 persons must work in a country different from the one hosting the facility.
 The access from teams working in countries other than EU or associated countries is possible with some additional limitation, as summarized below.

-The call is open from end of December 2020 until 30 September 2023.
+The call is open from January 11st 2021 until August 2023.
 During this period proposals can be submitted at any time.
 Proposals will be evaluated typically within one month from their submission by a purposed AHEAD selection Committee of experts.
-In order to improve the flexibility of the program it will be possible to submit proposal requiring access for any of the coming semesters (but not later than AHEAD202 closure date: February 29th 2024).
+In order to improve the flexibility of the program it will be possible to submit proposal requiring access for any of the coming semesters (but not later than AHEAD closure date: February 29th 2024).
 In case of proposal asking for access deferred by more than 2 semesters facility availability will be verified in due time.
-In order to ease the submission of a winning proposal the AHEAD TNA facility host teams have agreed to furnish to the interested guest teams adequate technical support during the proposal preparation phase.
+In order to ease the submission of a winning proposal the AHEAD TNA facility host teams have agreed to furnish to the interested guest teams adequate technical support during the proposal preparation phase, this is particular important in the case of a proposal asking for a remote TNA access (see below) whose feasibility has to be verified by the host facility experts..
 The facility contact persons are provided in the table at the bottom.

 As part of the AHEAD TNA programme we offer also the opportunity to guest teams to propose only a site or training visit independent on whether it will be followed on by a test campaign.
 For example, the purpose could be to explore the suitability of the facility for their studies, or to receive adequate training prior to the execution of a campaign.

 The list of all relevant dates, and the “standard” semester of visits is provided below.
-The dates listed below are still provisional and some adjustments may be made during the AHEAD implementation phase, especially to cope with the outcome of COVID-19 outbreak.
-However given the current schedule of the AHEAD project, all the TNA activities have to be concluded by the end of February 2023.
-If changes to the schedule will be required we will duly inform the interested communities using the same diffusion method used to disseminate the AHEAD2020 calls.
+The dates listed below may sligtly changes during the AHEAD implementation phase, especially to cope with the outcome of COVID-19 outbreak.
+However given the current schedule of the AHEAD project, all the TNA activities have to be concluded by the end of February 2023 unless EU approves an extension of AHEAD project.
+In this case we will accordingly extend the TNA schedule and we will duly inform the interested communities using the same diffusion method used to disseminate the AHEAD calls.

 |Call||Opening date||Semester Round Closing Date